-Data analysis.
-Western blot fold change data and ChIP-qPCR % of Input data were generated from 4-7 animals per group (control or trained).
-For Western blot analysis, 3-5 replicate wells in independent gel runs were used per animal, with 7 animals per group (control or trained); and a minimum of 4-6 animals per group (control or trained) for ChIP-qPCR analysis (with a minimum of two replicate $C_T$ measurement repeats per qPCR experiment).
-Data was expressed as mean $\pm$ SEM, and statistically evaluated at a significance level of 5% with unpaired Student's t test (\, P < 0.05) (comparing control to trained groups for the Western blot analysis; or control to trained groups, and Ser5 to Ser2 levels, for the ChIP-qPCR analysis for each individual target [i.e. promoter or gene body]) or two-way ANOVA, using GraphPad Prism\ (GraphPad Software).
-Results were represented as mean $\pm$ SEM.
-For behavioural analysis, a one-way ANOVA was used to evaluate acquisition of lever-pressing, distances to target and percentage of end-target hits.
-Statistical significance was set at alpha=0.05.
-Figure symbols are as follows: \, P < 0.005, \\, P < 0.01 \\\, P < 0.005; n.s., P > 0.05.
+Western blotting fold change data and ChIP-qPCR % of input data were generated from four to seven animals per group (control or trained).
+For Western blot analysis, three to five replicate wells in independent gel runs were used per animal, with seven animals per group (control or trained); and a minimum of four to six animals per group (control or trained) for ChIP-qPCR analysis (with a minimum of two replicate C_T measurement repeats per qPCR experiment).
+Data were expressed as mean \pm SEM and statistically evaluated at a significance level of 5% with unpaired Student's t test (p < 0.05; comparing control to trained groups for the Western blot analysis; or control to trained groups, and Ser5 to Ser2 levels, for the ChIP-qPCR analysis for each individual target, i.e., promoter or gene body) or two-way ANOVA, using GraphPad Prism (GraphPad Software).
+Results were represented as mean \pm SEM.
+For behavioral analysis, a one-way ANOVA was used to evaluate acquisition of lever pressing, distances to target and percentage of end-target hits.
+Statistical significance was set at $\alpha=0.05$.
+Figure symbols are as follows: p<0.05, p<0.01, p<0.005; n.s., <math display="inline">p>0.05.